My Story

 Childhood, adolescence, developmental years

-I grew up in a single parent household with a mother who faced severe mental health difficulties reminiscent of paranoia, auditory hallucinations, frequent mood changes and aggression.
+I was raised by my Primary Caregiver who faced severe mental health difficulties reminiscent of paranoia, suspected auditory hallucinations, frequent mood changes and aggression.

-I, being an undiagnosed neurodivergent child, battled ARFID and OCD with no recognition or support, despite my blatant social rejection and ostracism throughout my school years.
+I, at the time, being an undiagnosed autistic child with ARFID, received no recognition for my symptoms nor support, despite my blatant fear of trying varying food groups and textures, consistent social rejection and ostracism throughout my school years.

-In totality, I hopscotched between 2 nurseries, 4 or 5 different primary schools (memory is foggy when counting this part of my childhood) and 1 secondary school.
-No teachers ever picked up on or simply disregarded my highly detectable neurodiversity.
+In totality, I hopscotched between multiple different primary schoolings (nurseries, reception classes and primary schools, though memory is foggy when counting the total amount) and 1 secondary school.
+No teachers ever picked up on or simply disregarded my highly detectable neurodivergence.

 At the time, I lacked understanding of how to make and maintain friendships; a loner.
 I lacked understanding of social cues, analysing those around me and disciplining a conscious effort within myself to figure out the basics of a conversation that wasn't oversharing or about topics my peers were abundantly not interested in.